-Numerous fatalities occur yearly due to ground faults in electrical appliances and fixtures.
-Whether you’re a homeowner seeking to upgrade your home’s electrical system or embark on a DIY project, understanding the difference between GFI vs GFCI outlets used as ground fault protectors is crucial.
+Many fatalities occur yearly due to ground faults in electrical appliances and fixtures.
+To improve your home’s electrical system or do a DIY project, understand GFI vs GFCI outlets.
+They are both used as ground fault protectors.

-Ground Fault Circuit Interrupter (GFCI) can be a circuit breaker in the electrical panel or an outlet that provides shock protection to all outlets and electrical appliances on that particular circuit.
+A Ground Fault Circuit Interrupter (GFCI) can be an electric circuit breaker or an outlet.
+It protects all outlets and electrical appliances on that circuit from shocks.

-When examining the specifications of a GFCI breaker or GFI outlet, one will observe that the trip current is set at 5 mA.
-This particular threshold is chosen because a mere 20 mA of current can be fatal to a human being.
+When you look at the details of a GFCI breaker or GFI outlet.
+The trip current is set at 5 mA.
+A mere 20 mA of current can be fatal to a human being, so we choose this particular threshold.

 Get FREE estimates from licensed electricians in your area today.
 Whether you need to replace an outlet, hang a ceiling fan, a new electrical panel, or repair wiring, We Can Help!